microtrain/bootcamp/06-CSS/01-CSSBasics.md

 ## Exercise - Restyle All Pages

-Apply the new navigation to all pages.
+Apply the new navigation and main element to all pages.

 ## Additional Resources
 * [Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)